Educational Support FAQ

 My son/daughter is struggling in school.
 Can I get an evaluation through the ApaCenter to get some more help from the school?

 If your son or daughter is struggling academically, behaviorally, or developmentally to a significant degree in elementary, middle, or high school, you should consider requesting that the school conduct an evaluation to determine whether he/she meets eligibility criteria for special education services for having a disability (e.g., a learning disabled, speech impaired, emotionally disturbed).
 To be eligible for special education services, there must be: (1) an educational need (usually evident in academic performance, but the educational need can be social, behavioral, or developmental needs as well), (2) a disability present.
-Schools will typically not conduct an evaluation for special education services unless there is sufficient evidence of an educational need (e.g., repeated failing grades, ongoing discipline problems, repeatedly failing the Texas Assessment of Knowledge and Skills test), and the student has not made sufficient progress with other documented intervention efforts.
+Schools will typically not conduct an evaluation for special education services unless there is sufficient evidence of an educational need (e.g., repeated failing grades, ongoing discipline problems, repeatedly failing the State of Texas Assessments of Academic Readiness, or STAAR, test), and the student has not made sufficient progress with other documented intervention efforts.

 However, before the school will initiate an evaluation to determine whether a student with an educational weakness is eligible for special education services, schools must first assess a student’s Response to Intervention (RTI).
 If, after an indefinite period of time, the student does not improve through regular education intervention efforts, only then will the school look at the possibility of an evaluation to determine whether the student is eligible for special education services.